 You also get priority support with Venngage for business, plus download options.
 Download in a variety of formats including PNG, PNG HD, PDF, Interactive PDF, and even PowerPoint presentation.

-You can also visualize organizational structures using chart templates from Venngage.
-With a simple yet smart editor, you can easily design charts that your teams can follow and will be an ideal addition to a new employee’s onboarding document.
+You can also visualize organizational structures using organizational chart templates from Venngage.
+With a simple yet smart editor, you can easily design org charts that your teams can follow and serve as an ideal addition to a new employee’s onboarding.